 In 2021, an estimated 61 million measles vaccine doses were postponed or missed due to COVID-19 related delays in immunization campaigns in 18 countries.
 Vaccination programs have continued to be hampered by reduced funding and weakened disease surveillance.
 Anti-vaccine misinformation has fueled vaccine hesitancy, contributing to the largest sustained drop in childhood immunizations in 30 years.

-As of June 6, 2025, at least 1,168 measles cases have been reported in the United States.
-Measles has been confirmed in 33 states: Alaska, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York state, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, and Washington.
+As of September 11, 2025, at least 1,491 measles cases have been reported in the United States.
+Measles has been confirmed in 42 states and the District of Columbia: Alaska, Arkansas, Arizona, California, Colorado, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York state, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.

 The Texas outbreak has extended into Mexico.
-At least 1,856 cases have been confirmed, mostly in Chihuahua.
+At least 4,140 cases have been confirmed, mostly in Chihuahua.
+Fifteen patients have died.
 On April 25, 2025, Mexico’s government issued a health notice about travel to Canada and the U.S. due to measles outbreaks in both countries.

-Canada has confirmed 2,791 cases as of June 7, 2025.
-Most cases have occurred in Ontario and Alberta.
-At least 98 patients have required hospitalization and an infected premature infant has died.
-The Canada outbreak has been traced back to a large gathering in New Brunswick that was attended by guests from Mennonite communities.
+The Canadian outbreak has been traced back to a large gathering in New Brunswick that was attended by guests from Mennonite communities.
 Ninety-three percent of the patients were either unvaccinated or had unknown vaccination status.
 From 1998 to 2024, Canada averaged 91 measles case a year, with spikes in 2011 (751 cases) and 2014 (418).
+Like the US, Canada has seen waning MMR vaccine coverage since the COVID-19 pandemic.
+Only 74.9% of 7 year-old children had received the standard two doses of the MMR vaccine in 2023.

 Measles is one of the most highly contagious viral diseases that is transmitted by airborne spread when an infected person breathes, coughs, or sneezes.
 The rubeola virus can remain active in the air or on surfaces for up to two hours.
 Ninety percent of unvaccinated individuals who are exposed to measles become infected and 20% are hospitalized.
 Patients are considered to be contagious from 4 days before until 4 days after the appearance of a rash.